 13. When checking for broken wires (5) (Figure 1-10) relax the rope, move it off "pick-up points", and flex it as much as possible.
-Use a sharp awl to pick and probe between wires and strands, lifting any wire which appears loose or moves excessively.
 Defect in the rope is in relation to "Lay Length" (2) which is the distance measured along rope in which one strand (3) makes one complete revolution around the core (4).